xcibe95x/Digital-Geiger-Counter/README.md

  - 1x Switch button for ON/OFF
  - 3x Push Buttons for the functions
  - 1x Led
- - SBM-20 Geiger Tube (Initially SI3BG, but does not count anything, too insensitive)
+ - SBM-20 Geiger Tube (Initially SI3BG, but does not count anything or go in avalanche)
+ - 1x Recycled headphones jack to connect headphones
+ - 2x Recycled fuse base to hold the tube (makes it easy to replace)

 ## What if my tube is not on the list?